-EPM for all healthcare staff
+3. EPM for all healthcare staff

 3.1 We recognise that the benefits of teaching medical students a new structure for approaching patients with pain will be short-lived unless other more senior clinicians and allied healthcare professionals are using the same approach.
 With this in mind, we have extended training to postgraduates and other healthcare workers.
-We are advocating that any teaching in pain management should incorporate the RAT algorithm, even if the complete EPM course is not taught.

-How EPM UK is taught
+4. How EPM UK is taught

-4.1 EPM UK follows the dictum of the original EPM course, that local problems need local solutions, so although we still recommend the half-day EPM UK course for medical students, we recognize that many approaches to teaching are appropriate and that any teaching that uses the Recognize Assess and Treat algorithm is essentially teaching the fundamental principles of EPM.
-In some cases, national training boards are unable to stipulate attendance at any particular course (e.g. EPM) as a requirement for training but we encourage them to use the RAT framework within their teaching curricula.
-The RAT structure is also advocated for use in layered learning, with increasing complexity across all specialities, in an attempt to ensure a standard approach to pain management.
-This extends into post-graduate training in the UK.
+4.1 EPM UK follows the dictum of the original EPM course, that local problems need local solutions, so although we still recommend the half day EPM UK course, we recognize that many approaches to teaching are appropriate and that any teaching that uses the Recognize Assess and Treat algorithm is essentially teaching EPM.

-Feedback and Outcome Data
+5. Feedback and Outcome Data

 5.1 Currently, we evaluate EPM by collating a wide range of information, from details of previous pain training received by participants, to MCQ scores and free text feedback, using a spreadsheet, to tabulate the pertinent information.
 The data gathered has been invaluable in developing the course on an on-going basis.
-In particular, we have shown the need for the course, with very few participants stating that they have received previous training, yet overwhelmingly feeling that this would be useful both personally and for their colleagues.
+In particular we have shown the need for the course, with very few participants stating that they have received previous training, yet overwhelmingly feeling that this would be useful both personally and for their colleagues.